RukiQ/ReadingNotes/README.md

 # blog-learning-patch
-learning patch while surfing in the web
+learning patch while surfing in the web or from the books